AeishnaKhaund/CDTS/README.md

 for the project will be to implement this

 e)Since the compute engine will be implemented in a modularized manner,adding pybind11 to
 make a python library out of the existing implementation with minimal changes to the code

+The code would possibly look like this:
+ class model:
+ model.planet("name","distance","Velocity","starting point","mass")//planet 1
+ model.planet("name","distance","Velocity","starting point","mass")//planet 2
+ model.comet(//comet properties)
+ model.star(//star properties)

+ model.compute(//to simulate and output to bin files of the simulation results)